Skip to main content

 Implementation Plan Template

-A phased rollout plan your school can adopt: approvals, setup, first generation, staff go-live, and the ongoing termly cadence.
+A phased rollout plan your school can adopt: approvals, setup, first generation, staff go-live, and what to do each term.

 Operator